capistrano/github/README.md

 set :github_access_token, '89c3be3d1f917b6ccf5e2c141dbc403f57bc140c'
 ```

-You can obtain your personal GH token [here](https://github.com/settings/applications)
+You can get your personal GH token [here](https://github.com/settings/applications)

 ## Usage

+New deployment record will be created automatically on each `cap deploy` run.

+To see the list of deployments, execute

 ```bash
 cap production github:deployments
 ```

-New deployment record will be created automatically on each `cap deploy` run.

 ## Contributing